-Winter Saturday monthly medal tee times for online booking will be restricted to times that will ensure that competitors are not compromised by bad light.
+Winter medal tee times will be adjusted to ensure that competitors are not compromised by bad light.

-Players must enter competitions by signing their name in the competition entry book provided in the Clubhouse on the day of the competition.
+Players must enter competitions by signing their name in the competition entry book provided in the Pro-Shop on the day of the competition.

 All competitors must hold a current CONGU handicap.

 If starting times are allocated in advance, any player who fails to start at the time allocated may be written to for an explanation.
 Any repetition of such action may result in the player being banned from future competitions.

 During Ladies’ competitions, Ladies may play for the purpose of regaining a handicap.